 Welcome to part four of the series on understanding stress.
-In the first three segments I talked about the various kinds of stress first responders can experience.
+In the first three segments I talked about the various kinds of stress people in high risk jobs can experience.
 For seasoned veterans, the information shared likely served as a good review.
 For newer members, it may have alerted you to the stressors that may challenge your situational awareness.

 For the balance of this series I am going to address the cognitive ill-effects of stress on decision making.
 This is where the proverbial ‘rubber meets the road.’
 If the previous installments were in the nice to know category, the upcoming segments are in the critical to know category.
 Let’s talk hyper vigilance.

 What in tarnation is hyper vigilance?
 Is it a good thing or a bad thing?
 Should you have or should you avoid it?
 What in tarnation is tarnation?
 So many questions, so little time.
 Let’s jump in.

 Hyper vigilance is a biological response to stress that causes your senses to go on high alert for danger.
 Like NORAD in a DEFCON 2 alert status in the movie War Games, your body goes on super alert status because it senses there is danger in the area.
 The hormones trigger biological changes that increase the acuity of your senses.